 - Objectives:

-- 0

-- Protect the Public Health and Safety
+- o Protect the Public Health and Safety

-- Promote Active Transportation 0
+- o Promote Active Transportation

-- 0 Ensure Transportation Choice and Equity
+- Ensure Transportation Choice and Equity

-- Preserve Natural and Cultural Resources 0
+- Preserve Natural and Cultural Resources

 WILMAPCO performs its mission by using the Comprehensive, Continuing and Cooperative (3-C) metropolitan transportation system planning process.
 It serves as a cooperative regional forum for the development of transportation system plans and programs and for the resolution of transportation planning-related issues.